 Current projects include:

-3) The implications of policy trends and changes on government organisation and capacity, including the implications of different forms of Brexit for the UK state's competence and capacity.
+4) The implications of policy trends and changes on government organisation and capacity, including the effect of Brexit on the UK state.
 This interest builds on previous research on structural change within public organisations as part of the ESRC funded 'Structure and Organisation of Government' project and work on the causes and effects of public management leadership change on organisational performance, including the ESRC funded chief executive succession project.

 James, O., Leth Olsen, A., Moynihan, D. and Van Ryzin, G.G.
 (2020) Behavioral Public Performance, Cambridge, Cambridge University Press.